mmcco/bitcoindata/README.md

 addresses by user based on multiple heuristics, and preparing the transaction data for network analysis.

-Everything is currently under heavy development and is therefore likely to be broken.
-Within the next month I hope to have everything in stable working order.

 To run all of the main scripts at once, first ensure that all four of the blockparser CSV files (`inputs.csv`, `outputs.csv`, `transactions.csv`, `blocks.csv`) are in this repo's directory.
 Then run `bitcoindata`.
 The new